The 5 Most Effective Ways to Pick Your Priorities for the Week

-So here are 5 effective ways to choose your priorities for the week wisely so you can be sure you are doing the right things and not just doing it the right way.
+So here are five effective ways to choose your priorities for the week wisely so you can be sure you are doing the right things and not just doing it the right way.

 The key to choose your priorities intentionally is to plan your week before it starts.
 Trust me, if you make it a habit to set your priorities on Sunday evening or Monday morning, it will change your life.

-Starting your week with 100% clarity on what is important will significantly increase your chances to actually getting it done and not get pulled in 1000 different directions.
+Starting your week with 100% clarity on what is important will significantly increase your chances to actually getting it done and not get pulled in a thousand different directions.

 A great way to better understand this problem is to look at the Eisenhower Matrix, also called Urgent-Important Matrix.
-It’s a simple tool that has the potential to 10x your effectiveness at work!
-It was invented, as the name says, by Dwight D. Eisenhower, 34th President of the United States when he was struggling to prioritize his many tasks.
-The result was a matrix consisting of 4 quadrants that classify activities according to two parameters: urgency and importance.
+It’s a simple tool that has the potential to increase your effectiveness by a factor of ten at work!
+It was invented by Dwight D. Eisenhower, the 34th President of the United States, when he was struggling to prioritize his many tasks.
+The result was a matrix consisting of four quadrants that classify activities according to two parameters: urgency and importance.

 In today’s world, the Eisenhower Matrix looks something like this: